wareya/BBAE/design.md

 BBAE (Basic Block Analysis Enabler) Design:

 Single BBAE files are analogous to single C translation units.
-They contain globals, statics, and functions, and may be linked with other BBAE files or C translation units or anything else; the specifics of linking is entirely implementation-specified.
+They contain globals, statics (immutable global constants), and functions, and may be linked with other BBAE files or C translation units or anything else; the specifics of linking are entirely implementation-specified.

 ------